bwgref/straycats/index.md

 ## Usage:

-The StrayCats paper has now been accepted into ApJ!
-You can find a [preprint here](https://arxiv.org/abs/2102.01236).
+The StrayCats paper has been published into ApJ!
+Please use the [ADS entry for the paper](https://ui.adsabs.harvard.edu/abs/2021ApJ...909...30G/abstract) to find published version (which includes the FITS table provided here) and the arXiv preprint.

-The [arXiv ADS](https://ui.adsabs.harvard.edu/abs/2021arXiv210201236G/abstract) is available, which we'll udpate here once the paper appears in ApJ.
 If you find the StrayCats data useful, please cite our paper and/or get in touch!

 ## The current version of the FITS table can be found [here](tables/straycats.fits)